 What are the different types of writing?

-Since this is a post all about copywriting and content writing within a business context, let’s start with persuasive writing.
-Persuasive writing is the type of writing you find in advertisements or in a large majority of sales and marketing texts.
+Basically, persuasive writing is the type of writing you find in advertisements or in a large majority of sales and marketing texts.
+And like its name suggests, it’s all about convincing the reader—moving them to take action or to convert.

-This type of writing is all about informing, explaining, or educating the reader on a specific topic.
+This type of writing aims to inform, explain, or educate the reader on a specific topic.
 Rather than the writer’s personal opinions, the focus is on presenting facts and figures.

 In narrative writing there are characters, a plot, and a story that is told.
 It is the kind of writing used in novels, poems, and biographies but isn’t very common in the business realm.
 Instead, the business version is marketing storytelling.

 This is pretty much any type of writing that you can dream up!
 It‘s found in novels, short stories, plays, fan fiction and so on.

-The take away from all of this is that, at the end of the day, you need a delicate balance of both to succeed because no one wants to be sold to all the time and pure entertainment isn’t enough when you have a bottom line to think about.
+The take away from all of this is that, at the end of the day, you need both to succeed.
+No one wants to be sold to all the time and, likewise, pure entertainment isn’t enough when you have a bottom line to think about.